ssu-dmlab/DynamicTriad-pytorch/README.md

 			model.train(batch)
 ```

-You can reuse sample by using batdup hyperparameter. this is implemented due to slow sampling process.
+You can reuse sample by using batdup hyperparameter.
+This is implemented due to slow sampling process.